luke-h1/lhowsam.com/README.md

 ### Serve

-gatsby serve — Gatsby starts a local HTML server for testing your built site.
+start a local HTML server for testing your built site.

 ```shell
 npm run serve